solita/solita.github.com/_posts/2018-11-11-Generating-test-data-with-Burp.md

 You could also see all kinds of encoding issues and trouble with assumptions about field lengths and so on, which may not be security flaws, but you would want to fix them anyway because they are bugs in the system.
 This is something security testers rarely think about because they are not rewarded if they report mundane ordinary bugs to the developers.
 As a developer or QA engineer I would like to know about all bugs, not just the ones that could be exploited at the moment.

-So, I chose only the endpoint that creates data as the target and launched an attack.
+So, I chose only the endpoint that creates data as the target, and launched an attack.
 Behold, what a jolly bunch of awesome people I now have in my local database!

 ![Generated persons](/img/burp-test-data/generated-persons.png)